-This program is not designed to make you a marketing expert, but rather, to provide you with the tools the experts, who are already successful in business, are currently using.
+This book is designed to provide you with the strategies the experts who are already successful in business are currently using.

-Together, we will explore specific marketing, sales, customer service, and business building techniques others have used to significantly increase their businesses and incomes, with very little extra effort.
+We will explore specific marketing, sales, customer service, and business-building techniques others have used to significantly increase their businesses and incomes, with very little extra effort.

 You will find many of these ideas easy to implement, and you'll be able to begin using them right away.
 Others may take a little longer to put in place.
-Still others may not be right for you or your operation at all.
+Still, others may not be right for you or your operation at all.
 That's okay.
 It's not possible to provide 100 percent usable ideas for every person, in every situation.